fledge-iot/fledge-filter-fft/README.rst

   square of the amplitudes within the band.
 Setting the output type to be spectrum will result in the full FFT spectrum data begn written.
-  Spectrum data however can not be sent to all north destinations as it is not supported natively on all the systems FogLAMP can send data to.
+  Spectrum data however can not be sent to all north destinations as it is not supported natively on all the systems Fledge can send data to.

 samples
   The number of input samples to use.
 This must be a power of 2.